Master of Arts in Marriage & Family Therapy (M.A.)

 Purpose

-The Marriage and Family Therapy degree is designed to lead to professional licensure as a Marriage and Family Therapist (LMFT) as outlined by most state boards of marriage and family therapy.
+The Master of Arts in Marriage and Family Therapy program is designed to lead to professional licensure as a Marriage and Family Therapist (LMFT) as outlined by most state boards of marriage and family therapy.
 (The 60-hour M.A. in Marriage and Family Therapy is designed to meet the Virginia Board of Counseling educational requirements for LMFT.)
 The faculty provide quality professional training from a faith-based perspective.
 The purpose of the program is to produce ethically and spiritually aware marriage and family therapists who possess the knowledge, values, skills, and personal disposition to promote the mental health and holistic wellness of individuals and families across diverse populations.
-This purpose is achieved, in significant measure, through offering rigorous academic programs, dynamic online interaction with faculty, and carefully structured practicum and internships.
+This purpose is achieved, in significant measure, through offering rigorous academic programs, dynamic online interaction with faculty, and carefully structured practicums and internships.

 Program Learning Outcomes